Table of Contents

 9 And they went up on the breadth of the earth, and compassed the camp of the saints about, and the beloved city: and fire came down from God out of heaven, and devoured them.

 In Revelation 21:1-3, we read, “I saw the New Jerusalem come down from God.”
 But in Revelation 20, it says that the redeemed are living and reigning with Him.
 So, if the New Jerusalem are where our mansions are, and it had not come down to earth, where are the redeemed going to be during the thousand years?
 In heaven.

-To summarize: During the thousand years, Satan gets bound (Revelation 20:2) because all the wicked are dead.
+During the thousand years, Satan gets bound (Revelation 20:2) because all the wicked are dead.
 He has no one to tempt.
 The redeemed will be in heaven with Christ, until the end of the thousand years (Revelation 20:4).
 During that time, the saints will be given a chance to look at the judgment of the wicked to see God’s justice just before He destroys the wicked (Revelation 20:4).
-Then, the redeemed will descend with Jesus and the New Jerusalem to earth.
+After the thousand years, the redeemed will descend with Jesus and the New Jerusalem to earth.
 The wicked will be resurrected and will join the devil (Revelation 20:7) to surround and war against the New city.
 But God’s fire will come down from heaven and consume all (Revelation 20:9).
 After their destruction, God will recreate the earth anew and the saints will live there forever.

 In His service,